Roharx/GringottsNew/README.md

 ## Database Migrations

-Database schema migrations are located in the `migrations/` directory.
-The `migrations` container uses a simple shell script to apply the SQL script against the PostgreSQL service when `docker-compose up` is run.
-The default script `001_init.sql` creates the initial tables used by all services.
+Database schema changes are managed using Entity Framework Core.
+The `database-migrator` service runs at startup and applies any pending migrations to the PostgreSQL database using `DbContext.Database.Migrate()`.